prettier/prettier/README.md

   // Controls the printing of trailing commas wherever possible
   trailingComma: false,

-  // Controls the printing of spaces inside array and objects
+  // Controls the printing of spaces inside object literals
   bracketSpacing: true,

   // Which parser to use.
 Valid options are 'flow' and 'babylon'